How to Manage Diabetes & Heart Disease Through Lifestyle Changes

 Lifestyle Changes to Reduce the Risk of Heart Disease in Diabetics

 It is well known that lifestyle changes definitely benefit people with prediabetes and T2D.
 The American Heart Association (AHA), published 'Life's Simple 7' which are the seven risk factors that people can improve through lifestyle changes to help achieve ideal cardiovascular health.
 They are-

 - Smoking Status

 The great news, folks, is that research shows that people who maintain at least 5 of these factors at the ideal level can reduce the risk of diabetes by 70% and of heart attack, stroke, and heart failure leading to cardiovascular death by a gratifying 80%!
 Additionally, following these healthy lifestyle choices results in creating positive changes in prediabetes and T2D individuals as well.

-Keep blood pressure issues at bay by managing your stress levels and mental health.
-Meditate and try to remain calm in situations where you feel agitated, workout regularly and keep visiting your doctor to monitor your blood pressure levels.
+- Blood pressure - Keep blood pressure issues at bay by managing your stress levels and mental health.
+Meditate and try to remain calm in situations where you feel agitated, work out regularly and keep visiting your doctor to monitor your blood pressure levels.
 Get enough sleep so your body relaxes and returns to its natural calm state.

 Whew, this is a rather intense list of activities to follow and keep track of!
 But as they say No pain, No gain!
 So imagine the dividends these efforts will yield.
 The biggest silver lining is that many research studies have independently endorsed these choices and goals.
 If followed diligently and maintained, these lifestyle choices are bound to reward you with excellent health and happy life!